-The Top 10 Ways to Get the Most out of Your College Visits this Summer
+The Top 10 Ways to Get the Most out of Your College Visits

 Out to discover the college of your dreams this summer?
 Whether you are flying out to visit a few schools or taking a cross country road trip to visit colleges around the country, we have the Top 10 things you need to do to make the most of your college visits.

 1. Have a plan!
 Sounds simple enough, right?
 You want to make sure you map out each visit to maximize your time there.
 What do you hope to accomplish while on your visit?
 What do you want to see?
 Set goals, think of what you want to know about the colleges you are visiting, and write it all down.
 Having a plan in place will make you feel less overwhelmed once you set foot on campus.

 2. Connect with students you may know who attend the colleges you are visiting.
 Whether you chat with them before you go or plan to meet with them on campus (some may be taking summer classes!) you will want to get the perspective of a current student.
 What do they like about the school?
 What is student life on campus like?
 What are some challenges they may have faced there?

 3. Explore academic departments.
 You’ll want to see what majors and areas of study colleges have to offer.
 Do they meet your needs?
 Is the area you want to study a strong department at the colleges you are visiting?
 How big are the classes and how are they structured?
 Classes can range from very small discussion groups to very large lecture courses and everything in between.
 This is a great thing to discover while you are on your college visits.